BlueJeansAndRain/NeedJS/README.md

 ------------

 ### Problem

+> _Version >= 0.2.6_
+>
+> As of this version, the default resolver behavior is to skip files/directories that do not have an extension.
+Because 99% of all directory names do not have an extension and 99% of all files do, this issue is mostly avoided.

 Default or auto indexes cause strange require failures.
 If you request top-level module "foo" lets say from the document root to make it simple.
 The first path that Needy tries to fetch from the server is "/node_modules/foo".
 If "/node_modules/foo/index.html" exists and your server is configured to return index.html as the default index for directories, then Needy is going to get a 200 response, but it's going to contain HTML instead of JavaScript.
 Likewise, if you're server is configured to return an auto-index (auto generated list of files the directory contains), then again it's going to get a 200 response with HTML.